“What does Associate Reformed Presbyterian mean?” Good question!

 Like our spiritual ancestors, we believe the Bible is the Word of God.
 Because it is God’s word, it is infallible in all that it says, and inerrant in its original manuscripts.
 Its origin is divine, even though God used humans to write it.
 Because of its divine origin, we believe it is our only perfect standard for what we believe and how we live.
 In a world awash in relativism, we believe we can securely anchor our lives in the authority of God’s word.

-We are reformed, because we consciously trace our spiritual lineage back to the 16th century renewal of the Church known as the Protestant Reformation.
-This movement celebrated a turn from authority of scripture plus tradition, and a return to the Bible alone as the locus of authority for the church and the individual Christian.
-On the authority of the Bible we believed we are saved by grace alone through faith alone by Christ alone to the glory of God alone.
+We are reformed because we consciously trace our spiritual lineage back to the 16th-century renewal of the Church known as the Protestant Reformation.
+This movement celebrated a turn from the authority of scripture plus tradition, and a return to the Bible alone as the locus of authority for the church and the individual Christian.
+On the authority of the Bible, we believed we are saved by grace alone through faith alone by Christ alone to the glory of God alone.